 - 1. The extent to which the accessway serves more than one site and the extent to which other users of the accessway may be adversely affected. - 2.
 The extent to which there are adverse effects on the safety and amenity values of neighbouring sites and/or the function of the transport system. - 3.
 The extent of effects on the safety and security of people using the accessway. - 4.
-The extent to which the design or use of the accessway disrupts, or results in conflicts with active frontages, convenient and safe pedestrian circulation and cycling flows, or will inhibit access for emergency service vehicles where on site access is required. - The extent to which the safety of pedestrians, particularly the aged and people whose mobility is restricted, will be compromised by the length of time needed to cross a wider accessway or multiple accessways closely spaced.
+The extent to which the design or use of the accessway disrupts, or results in conflicts with active frontages, convenient and safe pedestrian circulation and cycling flows, or will inhibit access for emergency service vehicles where on site access is required.

+5. The extent to which the safety of pedestrians, particularly the aged and people whose mobility is restricted, will be compromised by the length of time needed to cross a wider accessway or multiple accessways closely spaced.
 6. The extent to which the required legal width of the accessway is restricted by the boundaries of an existing site or building.
 7. The extent to which the gradient or width or other design aspect of the accessway will make the use of the accessway impractical, including inhibiting access for emergency service vehicles where on site access is necessarv.
 8. The extent to which accessway drainage is adequately designed and will not cause adverse effects on neighbouring sites.
 9. The extent to which vehicles exiting the accessway, and cyclists on the frontage road or shared use path or pedestrians on the footpath, are likely to be aware of each other in time to avoid conflicts.
 10. The extent to which the speed and volume of vehicles using an accessway and/or the volumes of cyclists and pedestrians on the footpath or shared use path or frontage road, will exacerbate the adverse effects of the accessway on people's safety.
 11. If a visibility splay is unable to be provided, the extent to which alternative adequate methods of improving pedestrian and cycle safety at the accessway have been provided.
-12. where the accessway serves six of more sites, the extent to which the accessway will fulfill the requirements of a road.
-188 TRAN-Sight distance from vehicle crossings MD7 1.
+12. Where the accessway serves six or more sites in the rural zone and 11 or more sites in the residential zone, the extent to which the accessway will fulfill the requirements of a road.63 TRAN-Sight distance from vehicle crossings MD7 1.
 The extent to which the operating speed environment of the road is such that the sight distance requirements can be safely reduced.
 2. The extent to which sight distance requirements at the vehicle crossing are adequate to provide safe ingress/egress.
 TRAN-Visibility at vehicle crossings MD8 1.
 The extent to which vehicles exiting the vehicle accessway, pedestrians on the footpath, and cyclists on a shared use path or frontage road, are likely to be aware of each other in time to avoid conflicts.
 2. The extent to which the speed and volume of vehicles using a vehicle accessway, or the volumes of cyclists on a shared use path or frontage road or pedestrians on a footpath, will exacerbate adverse effects of the use of the accessway on safety.
 3. The extent to which the height or permeability of fencing or landscaping affects visibility.
 4. The extent to which alternative adequate methods of improving pedestrian and cycle safety at the vehicle accessway have been provided.
-TRAN-Loading spaces MD9 1.
+TRAN-Loading spaces efficiently provided in conjunction with an adjacent activity.

 The extent to which the nature and operation of the particular activity will require loading spaces of a different size, number or frequency of use.
-2. The extent to which an on site shared loading area can be safely and efficiently provided in conjunction with an adjacent activity.
-3. The nature of any legal agreement that has been entered into securing mutual usage of any loading area shared with other activities.
+The extent to which an on site shared loading area can be safely and